inrupt/solid-client-js/e2e/browser/README.md

 ## The test code

-We use [TestCafe](https://devexpress.github.io/testcafe/) to run our browser-based end-to-end tests.
-It is configured in `.testcaferc.json` in the root of this repository, where it is setup to run all tests defined in files suffixed with `.testcafe.ts` inside of /src/testcafe.
-This file is also the place where it is told how to start the system under test before running the test, waiting a couple of seconds for it to come up.
+We use [Playwright](https://playwright.dev) to run our browser-based end-to-end tests.
+It is configured in `playwright.config.ts` in the root of this repository, where it is setup to run all tests defined in files suffixed with `.playwright.ts` inside of /src/e2e-browser.
+It also points to `/src/e2e-browser/globalSetup.ts`, where it is told how to start the system under test before running the test.

 Essentially, the tests open the system under test in a browser, go through the login procedure if they intend to make authenticated requests, and then call the helpers mentioned above.
 However, this last step is somewhat involved.
 The helpers are available in the browser, whereas the test scripts are running in Node.
-To communicate between the two, we wrap our calls to the helpers in TestCafe's `ClientFunction`.
-Now although it looks as if those functions are part of the test code, what actually happens is that TestCafe injects them into the browser page, executes them, serialises their return values, and passes those back to our test code.
+To communicate between the two, we wrap our calls to the helpers in Playwright's `page.evaluate`.
+Now although it looks as if those functions are part of the test code, what actually happens is that Playwright injects them into the browser page, executes them, serialises their return values, and passes those back to our test code.

-That means that code inside `ClientFunction` can access globals available on the page, such as `E2eHelpers`, defined above.
-But since as far as TypeScript can see, the code inside `ClientFunction` is part of the test code, we define an empty object `E2eHelpers` in the context of that test code, and just tell TypeScript that it contains the test helpers.
+That means that code inside `page.evalute` can access globals available on the page, such as `E2eHelpers`, defined above.
+But since as far as TypeScript can see, the code inside `page.evaluate` is part of the test code, we define an empty object `E2eHelpers` in the context of that test code, and just tell TypeScript that it contains the test helpers.